horus-ci/horus-ci.github.io/_posts/2025-09-11-horus-osiris-service-end.md

 ---
 {% include JB/setup %}

-Summary
+**Summary**
-OSiRIS and HORUS will stop operations at the end of August 2026.
+**OSiRIS and HORUS will stop operations at the end of August 2026**.
 Users with data or workloads on these platforms should plan and complete migrations well before that date.

 Background
 OSiRIS (a National Science Foundation DIBBS project) provided software-defined storage for research in the Michigan region from September 2015 through August 2021 (with a one-year no-cost extension).
 HORUS (a CC* Regional Computing project) added compute resources to support OSiRIS users and the broader research community, operating from September 2022 through August 2025 (with a one-year no-cost extension).
 Since their formal funding periods ended, both projects have continued in a best-effort mode by their host institutions.